jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-02-REST.md

-# Event Driven Architecture with Quarkus, Kafka, and Kubernetets (Local Development)
+**Event Driven Architecture with Quarkus, Kafka, and Kubernetets**

+# Step 2 - Integration with the Microprofile REST Client

 In this workshop you will build a microservice to integrate the existing Quarkus Coffeeshop application with the FavFood Delivery Service